charlieee-SAR/CDWNet-v1/README.md

-<<<<<<< HEAD
-<<<<<<< HEAD
 # CDWNet

-CDWNet is an open-source optical-SAR semantic segmentation repository for construction and demolition waste detection.
-This public package is a compact release prepared for manuscript submission and review.
+CDWNet is an optical-SAR semantic segmentation repository for construction and demolition waste detection.

-## What Is Included

-- source code under `segmentation/mmseg/`
-- third-party backbone code under `segmentation/third_party/`
-- one released model config under `segmentation/local_configs/multisource/CDWNet_config.py`
-- training, evaluation, and inference tools under `segmentation/tools/`
-- dataset tiling utility: `cut_multisource_tiles.py`
-- environment and dependency files: `environment.yml`, `requirements.txt`

-## Released Checkpoint

-The released CDWNet checkpoint and pretrained backbone weights for OS-CDW are provided through the Baidu Netdisk link listed in [DATA_ACCESS.md](DATA_ACCESS.md):

-- Matching config: `segmentation/local_configs/multisource/CDWNet_config.py`

 ## Installation